jeamesbone/racinprac/racinprac.md

 ### Example: Finding the best voucher to cover a purchase

-- If there are vouchers with higher value than the purchase, use the lowest valued one
+- If there are any vouchers with higher value than the purchase, use the lowest valued of those
 - Otherwise, use the highest valued voucher available

 ---